-The Indiana CTSI provides funding for special Pre-doctoral Training Awards in Translational Research.
+The Indiana CTSI provides funding for its special Pre-doctoral Training Award in Translational Research.

 These two types of translational research are usually described as consisting of either:

-- Candidates must have completed at least one year of a pre-doctoral training program but cannot have completed more than their third year (i.e., applicants must be in the second or third year of their pre-doctoral program when they apply).
+- Candidates must have completed at least one year of a pre-doctoral training program, but they cannot have completed more than their third year (i.e., applicants must be in the second or third year of their pre-doctoral program when they apply).

 - Co-mentorship by faculty investigators from at least two different disciplines (preferably a clinician and a non-clinician scientist).

 - Research that is translational in nature and takes advantage of the synergism that comes from working at this basic/clinical interface.

 - Candidates must be United States citizens or permanent residents.

 - Annual stipend

 - Health insurance